Timthreetwelve/MyScheduledTasks/MyScheduledTasks/ReadMe.txt

 ===============
 When you first start MyScheduledTasks you will see a window that has a menu and some column headers.
 The first thing to do is to add some tasks from Windows Task Scheduler.
-Click on the Tasks menu and then on Add Tasks, or press Ctrl and N. A window will pop up with a list of tasks.
+Click on the Tasks menu and then on Add Tasks, or press Ctrl+N. A window will pop up with a list of tasks.
 Select desired tasks and then click the Add button.
 Standard Windows selection rules apply, hold the Ctrl key down to select more than one, hold the shift key down to select a range.
 When you have selected the tasks that you want, click the Add button.
 When you are finished adding, click the Done button.